marknorrapscm/serverless-media-portal/README.md

 > `npm run deploy`

-This deploy should be much quicker since the assets are already setup.
+This deploy should be much quicker since the Cloudfront distributions are already setup.

-#### Why do we have to deploy twice?

-<a name="#why-deploy-twice"></a>

-We need to be able to reference the names of the S3 buckets as environment variables in our backend code.
-We *can* do this in Serverless but it doesn't work when running in offline mode, so this trick lets us get around that.

-Once the deploy is complete, we should now have a fully working home media portal running in AWS.
-We can point whatever frontend we like at it, not just the one I’ve built here.
+If you're curious as to why we had to deploy the backend twice I explain the motivations [here](#why-deploy-twice).
+However, that isn't important for most users.
+What matters is that we now have the backend of our home media portal running in AWS.
+We can point whatever frontend we like at it.

 ---